When you’re starting a new business and you’re not a designer, the idea of building a brand identity and creating brand guidelines can be daunting.

 Brand guidelines examples

-To reiterate: there’s no single “right” way to create brand guidelines, and what they include will largely depend on your company’s size and visual branding needs.
+There’s no single “right” way to create brand guidelines, and what they include will largely depend on your company’s size and visual branding needs.

 Some businesses create loads of different assets, while others may be fine with a simple website and social media channel setup (especially if most of their communication happens offline).

 Whether you create your brand’s assets (website, business cards, etc.) or outsource the job to others, think of brand guidelines as a rule book to build a consistent, authentic identity and avoid common design mistakes as you grow.
+It’ll save you time and effort when you need to think about creating any type of design (virtual or real) for your business.

 Even if you’re a one-person startup, getting these rules documented puts you on track for building a strong brand.